-Although everything and everyone in Germany observes punctuality, German students follow Mr. Uhr (Mr. Clock) with almost religious fervor.
+Although everything and everyone in Germany observe punctuality, German students follow Mr. Uhr (Mr. Clock) with almost religious fervor.
 You would not expect them to be late in reaching the class.
 Even for parties and dinner invitations, they would reach right on time.

 Inspired by my German friends, I started taking punctuality quite seriously.
-Initially it was hard, but with the passage of time I devised my own method to avoid being late.
+Initially, it was hard, but with the passage of time I devised my own method to avoid being late.

-For instance, for each appointment I make mini timelines that don’t just include when to leave the house, but smaller milestones like when should I be dressed already, and by what time should I be finished with breakfast etc.
+For instance, for each appointment I make mini-timelines that don’t just include when to leave the house, but smaller milestones like when should I be dressed already, and by what time should I be finished with breakfast, etc.